-Union is strength.
-Same whilst adding value to customers.
+Union is strength while adding value to customers.
 Find a non-competitive software company to collaborate, which is targeting the same market as you are, contemplate what can be done for possible like-minded products and bundle them up!
 Think of it as two companies supporting one another and your customers will realize and appreciate the effort.
 A typical win-win situation.

-Speaking of software bundling, that should be mentioned that KEYZY helps you with bundle management as well.
+Speaking of software bundling, KEYZY helps you with bundle management as well.
 Only via a serial number you distribute, your customer can activate numerous products that are bundled up together.
-Combine your software products as you wish and resort to KEYZY whilst managing them.
+Combine your software products as you wish and resort to KEYZY's painless solutions whilst managing them.

 #6: Prioritize Customers